Canon 1D X Mark II vs Olympus E-M10 III

 |Olympus E-M10 II||Y||stereo||mono||-||-||micro||2.0||Y||-||-|

 It is notable that the 1DX Mark II has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the E-M10 III are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the E-M10 III followed on from the Olympus E-M10 II.
+Both the 1DX Mark II and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Olympus E-M10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X Mark II:

 - More detail: Offers more megapixels (20 vs 15.9MP) with a 14% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.